powerfulwp/local-delivery-drivers-for-woocommerce/README.txt

 The Local Delivery Drivers for WooCommerce plugin let you assign orders to delivery drivers, with Mobile-Friendly Panel delivery drivers can manage their deliveries.

+## Assign Orders To Delivery Drivers
+Admin can assign orders to the delivery drivers on the admin order page or by bulk action on the admin orders page.

+## Delivery Drivers Mobile-Friendly Panel
+An app-like experience for delivery drivers to manage all deliveries from their mobile.
+* Delivery drivers can update order statuses to delivered or failed attempts and leave comments on orders.
+* The delivery driver can easily call the customer or the dispatch.

+## Delivery Driver Order Page
+Fully order page in the delivery driver panel.
+* Delivery drivers can easily mark order status as delivered or not delivered.
+* The delivery driver can view all order details including billing address, shipping address, items, comments, and more.

+## Update order status
+Delivery drivers can easily update the order status to delivered or failed delivery and add comments to order.

+## 2 New Delivery Statuses For Your WooCommerce Orders
+* Failed Delivery attempt status - The delivery driver attempted to deliver but failed.
+* Out for delivery status - The delivery driver is about to deliver the shipment.

+## Premium Features

+[Local Delivery Drivers for WooCommerce Premium](https://powerfulwp.com/local-delivery-drivers-for-woocommerce-premium//) includes the following additional features:

+## Assign Orders To Delivery Drivers.
+* Auto-assign available delivery drivers with orders.
+* Delivery drivers can claim orders

+## Route Planning and Navigation.
+The delivery driver can plan his route and navigate to his destination.
+* Optimize route by distance - Delivery Drivers can optimize their routes by distance and get a short route to the destination.
+* Plan route manually - Delivery drivers can plan their route manually to get the best route they want.
+* Destination navigation
+* Next delivery - Once Delivery drivers complete their delivery they can easily navigate to the next destination in their route.

+## SMS & Emails Notifications.
+Delivery drivers and customers are notified by emails and SMS, SMS notifications are sending with twilio SMS provider.
+* SMS to the driver - SMS to the delivery driver when a new order is assigned.
+* SMS to the customer - SMS to customer when order is out for delivery.
+* Email to the driver - Email to the delivery driver when a new order is assigned.
+* Email to the customer - Email to customer when order is out for delivery and on failed delivery attempt.

+## Delivery driver's application
+Delivery drivers can apply to become a delivery driver.

 == Installation ==

 1. Make a backup of your website and database